jbcodeforce/ML-studies/docs/coding/langchain.md

 ![](./diagrams/tool_calling.drawio.png)

-It is conveniant to use embeddings to do tool selection before calling LLM.
+It is convenient to use embeddings to do tool selection before calling LLM.

 When developing a solution based on agent, consider the tools, the services, the agent needs to access.
 See a code example [openAI_agent.py](https://github.com/jbcodeforce/ML-studies/tree/master/llm-langchain/openAI/openAI_agent.py).